-The underwriting performance delivered a strong positive result, which has further enhanced the Company's overall performance and capital position, enabling the Company to continue to distribute charitable grants, in excess of the planned level, back to the Baptist Community.

-At £324k, the underwriting performance was mainly driven by the positive claims performance, including large claims, despite the extensive storms (Ciara, Dennis and Jorge) earlier in the year.
+The underwriting performance delivered a strong positive result, which combined with the strong solvency coverage enabled the Company to continue to distribute charitable grants, in line with the planned level, back to the Baptist Community.
+At £301k, the underwriting performance was mainly driven by a strong reinsurance profit commission which was £395k ahead of plan, resulting from a favourable claims performance, particularly on the liability account.